Skip to main content

 Key Concepts

-KakaoCloud's Hadoop Eco is a cloud platform service designed to execute distributed processing tasks using open-source frameworks such as Hadoop, Hive, HBase, Spark, Trino, and Kafka.
-KakaoCloud provides provisioning services for Hadoop, HBase, Trino, and Dataflow using Virtual Machines.
+KakaoCloud's Hadoop Eco is a cloud platform service designed for distributed processing tasks using open-source frameworks such as Hadoop, Hive, HBase, Spark, Trino, and Kafka.
+It provides provisioning services for Hadoop, HBase, Trino, and Dataflow using KakaoCloud's Virtual Machines.
+The key concepts of Hadoop Eco are as follows.

 Cluster